Approximate Nash equilibria in large nonconvex aggregative games: Numerical example

 First, game \eqref{eq:PaulinGame0} is reformulated with uni-dimensional actions.
-For simplification, suppose that all the players have the same type of EV (Nissan Leaf 2018) with battery capacity $e$, and two charging rate levels $p_{\min}$ and $p_{\max}$.
-The total consumption of player $i$ is denoted by $e_i$ and determined by a parameter $\tau_i$ as follows: $e_i=(1-\tau_i)e=\ell_i^{P}+\ell_i^{O\!P}$, where $\tau_i\in [0,1]$ signifies the player's remaining proportion of energy in her battery when arriving at home.
+For simplification, suppose that all the players have the same type of electric vehicle (EV), a 2018 Nissan Leaf, with a battery capacity $e$, and two charging rate levels $p_{\min}$ and $p_{\max}$.
+The total consumption of player $i$ is denoted by $e_i$ and determined by a parameter $\tau_i$ as follows: $e_i=(1-\tau_i)e=\ell_i^{P}+\ell_i^{O\!P}$, where $\tau_i\in [0,1]$ signifies the remaining proportion of energy in the player's battery when she arrives at home.
 Let $x_i :=\frac{\ell_i^{P}}{e}$ denote player $i$'s strategy in the following reformulation of game \eqref{eq:PaulinGame0}: